cpcwood/home-server/README.md

 Start dev server: ```rails server -b 0.0.0.0 -p 5000 -e development```

 ##### Docker

-The file [tasks-docker.txt](tasks-docker.txt) contains the commands required to start the containers for the application.
+To start the development server using docker, run: ```sudo docker-compose up```

+Make sure that the database and redis volume mounts are correct.

 ### Production
 #### Build the Application Containers